AtomLinter/linter-eslint/README.md

 'linter-eslint':
   'eslintExecutablePath': null #eslint path. run 'which eslint' to find the path 'eslintRulesDir': null
+  'defaultEslintConfig': null
 ```

-**Note**: This plugin finds the nearest .eslintrc file and uses the `--config` command line argument to use that file, so you may not use the `--config` argument in the linter settings.
+**Note**: This plugin finds the nearest .eslintrc file and uses the `--config` command line argument to use that file.
+If no config file is found, it uses the `defaultEslintConfig` setting instead.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: